Introduction to the matching service

 On the matching screen you are presented with the selected specimen (top row) and one or several material citations that are potentially matching the selected specimen.

-If you have chosen to do the matching starting from material citations instead of specimens, the top row will show a material citation instead of a specimen, and in the lower part you will be presented with a list of material citations that are potentially matching the selected material citation.
-The way the matching service works is the same, independently of whether you match items starting from a material citation or from a specimen..
+If you have chosen to do the matching starting from material citations instead of specimens, the top row will show a material citation instead of a specimen, and in the lower part you will be presented with a list of specimens that are potentially matching the selected material citation.
+The way the matching service works is the same, independently of whether you match items starting from a specimen or from a material citation.

-For each of the material citations presented in the list, decide whether it is matching the specimen indicated on the top and record your decision by selecting “Yes” (match), “No” (no match), or “Undecided” (see screenshot).
-If you are done, hit the “Save” button at the bottom.
+For each of the material citations presented in the list, decide whether it is matching the specimen indicated on the top and record your decision by selecting “Yes” (match), “No” (no match), or “Undecidable” (see screenshot).

 There are three possible outcomes your matching decisions can take: